 Filters allow you to refine existing views and create custom views to show only the relevant issues.

-Our powerful filtering system lets refine issue lists down to just the issues you need to work on for your task or goal.
+Our powerful filtering system lets you refine issue lists down to just the issues you need to work on.
 You can apply filters to almost every view in Linear and filter by almost any issue property.
 You can also apply various operators to filters and combine filters to show any or all.

 F to open filter menu, then type to select filter type and name or quick filter by typing the name directly